ZoomTen/BetterDiscord-CFGH/README.md

 # BetterDiscord-CFGH

-a theme inspired by an old chat platform
+Some themes and a plugin, inspired by an old Wikia chat

+Contains:

+* `WikiaEmotes.plugin.js` - replaces the discord emotes with the ones provided by Wikia
+* `cfgh.theme.css` - Light theme
+* `cfgh-dark.theme.css` - Dark theme

+*Theme may not look pretty.
+Also, trigger warning: comic sans